Thebes, Egypt

-Thebes (طيبة, Θῆβαι, Thēbai), known to the ancient Egyptians as Waset, was an ancient Egyptian city located along the Nile about 800 km south of the Mediterranean.
+Thebes (طيبه), known to the ancient Egyptians as Waset, was an ancient Egyptian city located along the Nile about 800 km south of the Mediterranean.
 Its ruins lie within the modern Egyptian city of Luxor.
 Thebes was the main city of the fourth Upper Egyptian nome (Sceptre nome) and was the capital of Egypt for long periods during the Middle Kingdom and New Kingdom eras.

-It was close to Nubia and the Eastern Desert, with its valuable mineral resources and trade routes.
+The city was close to Nubia and the Eastern Desert, with its valuable mineral resources and trade routes.
 It was a religious center and the most venerated city during many periods of ancient Egyptian history.

 The site of Thebes includes areas on both the eastern bank of the Nile, where the temples of Karnak and Luxor stand and where the city was situated; and the western bank, where a necropolis of large private and royal cemeteries and funerary complexes can be found.
 In 1979, the ruins of ancient Thebes were classified by UNESCO as a World Heritage Site.